sarahjeansweeney/various_files/0-2books.md

 * _We're Going on a Bear Hunt_ by Helen Oxenbury
 * _The Snowy Day_ by Ezra Jack Keats
 * _Brown Bear, Brown Bear, What Do You See?_ by Bill Martin Jr.
+* _Goodnight Moon_ by Margaret Wise Brown

 # Could be good for 2+
 * _Dragons Love Tacos_ by Adam Rubin (and the sequel)
-* _Circle_ by Mac Barnett (this is part of a series, which I really love.
+* _Circle_ by Mac Barnett (this is part of a shape series, which I really love.
 I don't think it's for everyone, though)
 * _Jazz Baby_ by Lisa Wheeler
 * _Click, Clack, Moo: Cows That Type_ by Doreen Cronin
 * _I Want My Hat Back_ by Jon Klassen (This is my go-to for a baby shower gift.
 It's fun and a little dark.
 It's loosely part of a "hat" series)
 * _No T. Rex in the Library_ by Toni Buzzeo
-* _Kitten's First Full Moon_ by Kevin Henkes (Janet gave me this one!)
+* _Kitten's First Full Moon_ by Kevin Henkes
 * _A Sick Day for Amos McGee_ by Philip C. Stead
 * _The Rabbit Listened_ by Cori Doerrfeld
 * _Bear Sees Colors_ and _Bear Counts_ by Karma Wilson